YF-100: Technical Description

 The YF-100 is a pump-fed oxidizer rich staged combustion rocket engine.
 It has adjustable thrust and variable mixture ratio.
 Its preburner burns all the LOX mass flow with a bit of kerosene to generate hot gas that powers the single turbine.
 The turbopump is a single-shaft design, with a single-stage oxygen pump and a dual-stage kerosene pump driven by the same turbine.
 It also has two low-pressure pumps that prevent cavitation.
 This arrangement is very similar to the RD-170 design.
 The engine has a heat exchanger to heat oxygen gas for LOX tank pressurization, and also supplies high-pressure kerosene as hydraulic fluid for the thrust vector control actuators.

 The development required ten years of research, requiring the mastering of 70 key technologies, the development of 50 new materials, and the construction of 61 sets of engines with a combined total of more than 40,000 seconds of ignition time by 2013.

 Versions

-At least three different versions are known to exist.
+At least five different versions are known to exist.